-The following unaudited pro forma condensed combined financial statements are derived from the historical combined financial statements of the ADT North American Residential Security Business of Tyco International Ltd., which are included elsewhere in this Information Statement, and are prepared according to GAAP.
-The unaudited pro forma condensed combined statements of operations for the fiscal year ended September 30, 2011 and for the six months ended March 30, 2012 give effect to the spin-off and related transactions as if they had occurred on September 25, 2010, the first day of fiscal year 2011.
-The unaudited pro forma condensed combined balance sheet as of March 30, 2012 gives effect to the spin-off and related transactions as if they had occurred on March 30, 2012.
+The following unaudited pro forma condensed combined financial statements are derived from the historical financial statements of The ADT Corporation and the historical combined financial statements of the ADT North American Residential Security Business of Tyco International Ltd., which are included elsewhere in this Information Statement, and are prepared according to GAAP.
+The unaudited pro forma condensed combined statements of operations for the fiscal year ended September 30, 2011 and for the nine months ended June 29, 2012 give effect to the spin-off and related transactions as if they had occurred on September 25, 2010, the first day of fiscal year 2011.
+The unaudited pro forma condensed combined balance sheet as of June 29, 2012 gives effect to the spin-off and related transactions as if they had occurred on June 29, 2012.
 These unaudited pro forma condensed combined financial statements include adjustments to reflect the following:

-- the contribution to us of all of the assets and liabilities, including the entities holding the assets and liabilities, of Tyco's residential and small business security business in the United States and Canada; - the distribution of shares of our common stock by Tyco to its shareholders and the elimination of historical parent company investment; - the anticipated post-spin-off capital structure, as described in the notes to the unaudited pro forma condensed combined financial statements; and - the execution of the ADT Separation and Distribution Agreement, 2012 Tax Sharing Agreement, Transition Services Agreement and other agreements described under "Certain Relationships and Related Party Transactions."
+- the contribution to us of all of the assets and liabilities, including the entities holding the assets and liabilities, of Tyco's residential and small business security business in the United States and Canada; - the distribution of shares of our common stock by Tyco to its shareholders and the elimination of historical parent company investment; - the post-spin-off capital structure, as described in the notes to the unaudited pro forma condensed combined financial statements; and - the execution of the ADT Separation and Distribution Agreement, 2012 Tax Sharing Agreement, Transition Services Agreement and other agreements described under "Certain Relationships and Related Party Transactions-Agreements with Tyco."

-The unaudited pro forma condensed combined balance sheet includes an adjustment to increase the amount of deferred tax assets that are reflected in ADT's historical combined balance sheet.
+The unaudited pro forma condensed combined balance sheet includes an adjustment to increase the amount of deferred tax assets that are reflected in our historical combined balance sheet.
 These deferred tax assets will be transferred to ADT from Tyco upon separation.
 In addition to these deferred tax assets, ADT expects to have the ability to accelerate certain tax deductions that would allow it to minimize its cash tax rate for a period of time beyond the full utilization of the deferred tax assets.
 No adjustments have been made to the pro forma financial statements to reflect these amounts.

 In addition, no adjustments have been included in pro forma amounts for any anticipated cost savings or other efficiencies as a result of the spin-off, or for any potential inefficiencies or increased costs that may result from the separation.
+However, we anticipate that, as a result of the separation of our business from the commercial security business of Tyco, we will incur additional annual operating costs in the range of \$30 million to \$50 million.

 The assumptions underlying the pro forma adjustments are described in the accompanying notes, which should be read in conjunction with the unaudited pro forma condensed combined financial data.
 The assumptions used and pro forma adjustments derived from such assumptions are based on currently available information, and we believe such assumptions are reasonable under the circumstances.
+However, these pro forma adjustments are subject to change as we and Tyco finalize the terms of the spin-off and our agreements related to the spin-off.